symbol/symbol-docs/source/getting-started/setup-workstation.rst

 The **public key** is cryptographically derived from the private key.
 It would take millions of years to do the reverse process and therefore, the public key is safe to be shared.

-Finally, the account address is generated with the public key, following the NEM Blockchain protocol.
-It is better to share this address than just the public key, as it contains more information, such as a validity check and which network it uses (public, private or testnet).
+Finally, the account address is generated with the public key, following the NEM blockchain protocol.
+It is better to share this address than just the public key, as it contains more information, such as a validity check and which network it uses (public, testnet or private).

 :doc:`NEM2-CLI <../cli/overview>` conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account and sending funds, etc.